globaleaks/APAF/docs/source/build_osx.rst

 dependencies on a Mac Os X 10.6 environment

 .. warning ::
-    This tutorial has been tested only on Mac OS X 10.6 .
+    This tutorial has been tested only on Mac OS X 10.6 and 10.7 (by mogui) .
-    Apaf build currently DOES NOT WORK on Mac OS X 10.7 .

 .. note ::
     This tutorial will start assuming you are on a clean environment.
 If you